davidmrowe/www.rowerunning.co.uk/_posts/2023/2023-04-23-london-marathon-22-april-2023.md

 So… although I'm a little slower (and 11 years older!)
 I was much better in my age category.
 For those who know about [age grading percentages](http://www.howardgrubb.co.uk/athletics/wmalookup15.html), my 2012 race was 66.4% and today I was 71.4%.
 I'm really pleased to be over 70% age grading over a marathon.
 On top of that I was wearing 'regular' running shoes with no "carbon super shoes" to be seen (although I may need to think about them at some point!)

-My training over the recent months hasn't been overly run focused (I seem to be a bit fragile for high mileage) and I've averaged just over 25 miles a week running so far this year.
+My training over the recent months hasn't been overly run focused (I seem to be a bit fragile for high mileage) and I've averaged around 26 miles running each week so far this year.
 This is really good for me.
 I have spent 70 hours cycling on my trainer (using Zwift) which is over four hours a week so I've been getting in some good exercise in.
 My weight made it down to just over 12 stone 6 pounds which is approximately 79kg.
-This is the same weight as when I ran London in 2013 and when I ran it in 2012 I was just a pound or two heavier.
-Being light (this is light for someone who's nearly 6 foot 4 tall) makes a huge difference and I was so pleased to be at this kind of weight before the start - this hugely helps.
+This is the same weight as when I ran London in 2013 (in 2012 I was just a pound or two heavier).
+Being light (this is light for someone who's nearly 6 foot 4 tall) makes a huge difference and I was so pleased to be at this kind of weight before the start.

-I got some good long runs in (although I did miss one at the start of April) and was pleased to do four 20 mile runs and a couple of 17 milers.
+I got some good long runs in (although I did miss one planned 20 miler at the start of April) and was pleased to do four 20 mile runs and a couple of 17 milers.
 My long runs were around 30-45 seconds per mile slower than target race pace.

 ![](/images/2023/london-marathon/2023-04-23-finish-with-medal-400x.jpg)